ReactMrk/kata-session-1/crud-clients/README.md

 ## addNewClient()

-Using `document.getElementById(attributeValueIdHere).value;` retrieve each customer attribute from the form `{name, email, phone, addressInfo: {name, addressNumber}}`.
+Using `document.getElementById(attributeValueIdHere).value;` retrieve each customer attribute from the form `{name, email, phone, address and addressNumber}`.

-After that, if the attributes name and email are populated, in just one line create a new object with all the previously retrieved parameters.
+After that, if the attributes name and email are populated, in just one line create a new object with all the previously retrieved parameters and the following object structure: `client: {name, email, phone, addressInfo: {name, number}}`.

 When that's done, call `localStorage.setItem(email, JSON.stringify(client));` to add it into the local storage, and then clear the form fields and reload the clients (both of these methods are already created).